 - Customizable AF-L button

 - Zoom lock switch

-Altogether, the 24-70mm f/2.8 Art looks like a great alternative to first-party options at a very affordable price.
-Check out the video above for the full rundown.
+Altogether, the 24-70mm f/2.8 Art looks like a great, affordable alternative to first-party options.
+Check out the video above for the full rundown on the lens.